cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ## Which environment?

-The first level of your manifest file is the **environment** - this allows you to use the same `manifest.yml` for multiple stacks with different environments.
+The first level of your manifest file is the **environment** - this allows you to use the same `manifest.yml` for multiple applications with different environments.
 Some examples are:

 - production
 - staging